Fenix TX

 Fenix TX (styled as Fenix*TX) is an American pop punk band.
 The band originally formed as Riverfenix in 1995 in Houston, Texas.
-They released an EP, G.B.O.H., and an album, Riverfenix, on independent record labels, before having to change their name due to a cease and desist order from the estate of actor River Phoenix.
+Under that name, they independently released an EP, G.B.O.H., and an album, Riverfenix, before having to change their name due to a cease and desist order from the estate of actor River Phoenix.
 Following the change of name, they signed with major label MCA Records in 1999.
 On MCA, they released two further albums, 1999's Fenix TX and 2001's Lechuza, which collectively sold over 600,000 units.
 The band broke up in 2002 over creative differences.

 After the split, bassist Adam Lewis and drummer Damon DeLaPaz devoted themselves to their now defunct side project Sing the Body Electric, while vocalist/guitarist Will Salazar and guitarist Chris Lewis formed the band Denver Harbor.
 Donnie Reyes went on to join Khobretti.

 In September 2005, Fenix TX announced their reunion.
 They released a live album, Purple Reign in Blood, and supported it with tours across the United States and Japan.

-Lead vocalist and guitarist William Salazar is the band's only constant member.

 History

-Early years
+Early years (1995–1997)

-The band that would ultimately become Fenix TX formed in late 1995 in Houston, Texas under the name Riverfenix by guitarists Will Salazar and Damon DeLaPaz (also the drummer for 30 Foot Fall at the time), and vocalist Carl Lockstedt.
-However, Carl's tenure was short-lived after recruiting bassist Adam Lewis and drummer Donnie Reyes.
-At this point, Salazar was forced to take over vocal duties.
-With this solidified line-up, the four piece immediately set to work by playing extensively on the Texas pop punk scene alongside such renowned bands as 30 Foot Fall, Good Riddance and Goldfinger.
+The band that would ultimately become Fenix TX was formed in late 1995 in Houston, Texas under the name Riverfenix by guitarists Damon DeLaPaz (also the drummer for 30 Foot Fall at the time), Will Salazar, drummer Donnie Reyes, and vocalist Carl Lockstedt.
+Carl's tenure was short-lived and Salazar eventually took over vocal duties.
+The band then recruited bassist Adam Lewis and with this solidified line-up, the four piece immediately set to work by playing extensively on the Texas pop punk scene alongside such renowned bands as 30 Foot Fall, Good Riddance and Goldfinger.
 Popular venues included local clubs such as Fitzgerald's (whose head of security earned an homage in the Riverfenix song "Skinhead Jessie").
 In 1996, the band released their debut EP G.B.O.H. under the Houston-based record label Fuzzgun Records, which they then followed by playing the Mullets Across America Tour with Home Grown, Cousin Oliver and The Hippos.
 During this time the band would also concentrate on distributing copies of their demos to other record labels.
 Mojo Records showed interest in the band, however, due to procrastination and indecision the process never came to fruition.
 However, two Mojo interns Richard and Stefanie Reines, were on the brink of starting their own label, Drive-Thru Records, and agreed to sign Riverfenix as their first band.